poteat/retrospective/readme.md

 ) => ReturnType<F>;
 ```

-This pattern is useful in some situations where you're expecting to perform a homogeneously typed operation on some set of data multiple times, as with a series of transformations, or point-free programming.
-As well, this pattern works very well with async-promises.
+This pattern is useful in situations where you're expecting to perform a homogeneously typed operation on some set of data multiple times, e.g. a series of transformations, point-free code, etc. As well, this pattern works very well with async promises.

-Here's an example of how you might use it to perform sequential transformations on a number:
+Here's an example of how you might use it to perform a set of sequential transformations on a number:

 ```ts
 type MyNumberTransformer = (x: number) => number